aiisahik/gourmet-takehome-data/README.md

 The list of transactions are already sorted by date (earliest date first).

 ## Task 1: Finding Sequences of Transactions
 Create a function which analyzes the transactions and identify groups of transactions that are part of a sequence.
-Transactions are part of a sequence if:
+A set of Transactions is considered a "sequence" if:

 1. The transaction descriptions are similar

 AND